-The spruce grouse is a DNR recognized species in greatest conservation need.
+The spruce grouse is a DNR recognized species in greatest conservation need, and a species of concern to the U.S. Forest Service (Gregg et al. 2004).
+Also, the Association of Fish and Wildlife Agencies commissioned a continental conservation plan (Williamson et al. 2008) for the species, in part because, due to it being a non-migratory gallinaceous species, it does not fall under the auspices of the federal Migratory Bird Treaty and the U.S. Fish and Wildlife Service, and therefore had not been given consideration from a continental perspective.
 It is a boreal species that is tied to lowland and upland coniferous habitat, especially black spruce and jack pine.
-It was nearly extirpated following the logging of the virgin forests after 1880, but made a comeback in the 1930's as the forests recovered (Gregg et al. 2004).
+It was nearly extirpated following the logging of the virgin forests after 1880, but made a comeback in the 1930s as the forests recovered (Gregg et al. 2004).
 Its current range in Minnesota includes Cook, Lake, St. Louis, Itasca, Koochiching, Beltrami, Lake of the Woods, and Roseau counties.
-It historically nested in northern Hubbard County in the Lake Alice area as late as the 1970's.
-Because the coniferous forest that it is associated with is at risk of retreating from Minnesota due to climate change,53 the spruce grouse is recognized as a species that could easily be extirpated from the state.
-Its main predators are great horned owls, northern goshawks, martens, fishers, and foxes.
+It historically nested in northern Hubbard County in the Lake Alice area as late as the 1970s, but has not been found there during Breeding Bird Atlas surveys from 2009-2012.
+Because the coniferous forest that it is associated with is at risk of retreating from Minnesota due to climate change,57 the spruce grouse is recognized as a species that could easily be extirpated from the state.
+Boag and Scoeder (1992) also note that fire suppression along the southern edge of their range leads to extermination or confinement to remnants of suitable habitat.
+Their main predators are great horned owls, northern goshawks, martens, fishers, and foxes.